opencord/cord/docs/build_images.md

 ```

 Labels on a built image can be seen by running `docker inspect <image name or id>`

-## Adding a new Docker image to CORD

-There are a few cases when an image would be needed to be added to CORD during
-the development process.

-### Adding an image developed outside of CORD

-There are cases where a 3rd party image developed outside of CORD may be
-needed.
-This is the case with ONOS, Redis, and a few other pieces of software
-that are already containerized, and we deploy as-is (or with minor
-modifications).

-To do this, add the full name of the image, including a version tag, to the
-`pull_only_images` list in the `docker_images.yml` file, and to
-`docker_image_whitelist` list in the `scenarios/<scenario name>/config.yml`
-file.

-These images will be retagged with a `candidate` tag after being pulled.

-### Adding a synchronizer image

-Adding a synchronizer image is usually as simple as adding it to the
-`buildable_images` list in the `docker_images.yml` file (see that file for the
-), then making sure the image name is listed in the `docker_image_whitelist`
-list in the `scenarios/<scenario name>/config.yml` file.

-If you are adding a new service that is not in the repo manifest yet, you may
-have to your service's directory to the `.repo/manifest.xml` file and then list
-it in `build/docker_images.yml`, so it will then build the  synchronizer image
-locally.

-### Adding other CORD images

-If you want imagebuilder to build an image from a Dockerfile somewhere in the
-CORD source tree, you need to add it to the `buildable_images` list in the
-`docker_images.yml` file (see that file for the specific format), then making
-sure the image name is listed in the `docker_image_whitelist` list in the
-`scenarios/<scenario name>/config.yml` file.

-Note that you don't need to add external parent images to the
-`pull_only_images` in this manner - those are determined by the `FROM` line in
-`Dockerfile`

 ## Automating image builds